What Is Dark Matter? The Mystery of the Universe’s Missing Mass

 Credit: NASA

-Then, almost forty years ago, an Israeli physicist proposed an entirely different theory to the crazy galaxy motion problem.
+Then, almost 40 years ago, an Israeli physicist proposed an entirely different theory to the crazy galaxy motion problem.
 Instead of seeking missing mass that tugs at everything, he showed that we’d see the same thing if gravity itself behaves differently at weak levels.
 If there’s a lower limit on how wimpy gravity can become, then the motion of the universe makes sense without there needing to be any dark matter at all.

 About The Author